Nosjazz/milestone_3/README.md

         -   The Poppins font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
 Poppins is a simple font that is appealing for this purpose.

     -   #### Imagery
-        -   No images were used for this project to keep the simple and neutral effect desired.
+        -   The images used were kept minimum to convey a simmple design, keeping one for the company logo and banner, as well as one image to present to team members.

 *   ### Wireframes